Effective Use of the Florence High School Library Media Center

 Monday – Friday

-Students may come to the media center before and after school for independent study, directed or recreational reading, or to check out books etc. They may also come to the library for these purposes during their lunch period or with a pass from their classroom teacher.
+Students may come to the media center for independent study, directed or recreational reading, or to check out books, etc.

 Filtered Search Engines and AVL resources can be accessed from the “Student Resources” icon on the desktops of all library computers or from the “Online Resources” link found on the Florence City Schools’ Webpage